John Baker White (West Virginia politician): World War I

-Following the entry of the United States into World War I in 1917, White tendered his legal services to the United States Army and served in the Judge Advocate General's Corps.
-White had previously attempted to enter the service of the United States Army through its various training schools to serve in World War I, but he had been rebuffed each time due to his advanced age of 49.
-On December 6, 1917, White received "special permission" from United States President Woodrow Wilson to serve in the Army's Judge Advocate General's Corps with the rank of Major.
+Following the entry of the United States into World War I in April 1917, White tendered his legal services to the United States Army and served in the Judge Advocate General's Corps.
+White had previously attempted to enter the service of the U.S. Army through its various training schools to serve in World War I, but he had been rebuffed each time due to his advanced age of 49.
+On December 6, 1917, White received "special permission" from President Woodrow Wilson to serve in the Army's Judge Advocate General's Corps with the rank of major.
 Upon receiving his commission, White was ordered to London where he served as Assistant Judge Advocate General for United States Armed Forces personnel serving in the United Kingdom of Great Britain and Ireland.
-White continued to carry out his duties in London until June 1919 when his base section there was closed and he was transferred to the United States military's general headquarters in France.
+White continued to carry out his duties in London until June 1919, by which time the war was over, when his base section there was closed and he was transferred to the United States military's general headquarters in France.

-From France, White deployed to the 3rd Infantry Division occupation headquarters in Koblenz, Germany, along the Rhine where he served as the division's Judge Advocate General.
+From France, White deployed to the 3rd Division occupation headquarters in Koblenz, Germany, along the Rhine where he served as the division's Judge Advocate General.
 While serving in that position in Koblenz, White was promoted to the rank of lieutenant colonel in April 1919.
-He continued to serve as the Judge Advocate General for the 3rd Infantry Division until September 1919, and shortly thereafter White was discharged from the United States Army and subsequently transferred to the United States Army Reserve.
+He continued to serve as the Judge Advocate General for the 3rd Division until September 1919, and shortly thereafter White was discharged from the U.S. Army and subsequently transferred to the United States Army Reserve.

 For his service to the Allies in World War I, White was created a Companion of the Distinguished Service Order by George V on behalf of the British Empire.
 Following his relief from active military service in Europe, White embarked upon a global journey that consisted of Egypt, Palestine, India, Burma, the Malay Peninsula, Java, China, Japan, and the Philippines.
 He returned to the United States in June 1920 and soon thereafter resumed his law practice in Charleston.